Transitioning from Purees to Solids from WeeliciousPin

 9. Don’t overwhelm your baby with too much food.
 Space out a few bites at a time on the tray, then replenish as necessary.

 10. When all else fails, make popsicles.
 You may not like the sound of a spinach puree pop, but your kids . . . they’re a different story.
-You can freeze just about any puree in a popsicle mold to make ice pops!
+You can freeze just about any toddler’s first puree in a popsicle mold to make ice pops!

 This article originally appeared on one of my favorite websites, Stroller Traffic, in 2009.